Seán Burke (author): Academic Writing

-At a time when continental theorists and philosophers were heralding the death of the author as a twentieth-century event analogous to the death of God, Burke argued that anti-authorial discourses were contradictory and self-defeating.
-His first book, The Death and Return of the Author demonstrated through close readings and philosophical analysis that the concept of the author nonetheless remained profoundly active in theoretical discourses which promulgated the death of the author.
+At a time when continental theorists and philosophers were heralding the death of the author as a twentieth-century event analogous to the death of God, Burke proposed that anti-authorial discourses were contradictory and self-defeating.
+His first book, The Death and Return of the Author argued through close readings and philosophical analysis that the concept of the author nonetheless remained profoundly active in theoretical discourses which promulgated the death of the author.
 Burke’s project of ‘the return of the author’ was developed in Authorship: From Plato to the Postmodern and The Ethics of Writing, the latter book arguing that authors can be held responsible not only for intended but also unintended consequences of their work.

 Fiction

-Burke’s first novel, Deadwater, a Cardiff-set work of literary noir, was widely praised upon publication for its evocation of a docklands’ community in terminal decline.
+Burke’s first novel, Deadwater, a Cardiff-set work of literary noir, was praised upon publication for its evocation of a docklands’ community in terminal decline.
 The novel has appeared in French translation and was optioned as a film by Rising Tide Productions.
 His second novel, The Englishwoman, concerning a young woman who voluntarily enters into a jihadist hostage situation, came out in May 2021.

 Influence

-The Death and Return of the Author was positively reviewed within a week of publication in 1992 by James Wood who wrote: ‘This very distinguished book is that mixture of rigour and plainness in theory that readers who care about the author have been awaiting.’
-Now regarded as a classic, The Death and Return of the Author has gone through expanded second and third editions in 1998 and 2009 and is credited with reopening the field of author studies for an age of theory.
-As Brian Vickers said: ‘The whole concept of the death of the author has been finally put to rest by Seán Burke.’
+The Death and Return of the Author was positively reviewed in 1992 by James Wood who wrote: ‘This very distinguished book is that mixture of rigour and plainness in theory that readers who care about the author have been awaiting.’
+Brian Vickers stated: ‘The whole concept of the death of the author has been finally put to rest by Seán Burke.’The Death and Return of the Author has gone through expanded second and third editions in 1998 and 2009.